top of page

 Floral fabric square with sewing instructions: start with two 14" squares, sew right sides together, 1/4" seam.
 Beige background.

-Draw a vertical and horizontal line, centrally, so your square is divided into 4 equal sections.
+Next, draw a vertical and horizontal line, centrally, so your square is divided into four equal sections.
 These will become your sewing guides.

 Floral fabric square with drawn vertical and horizontal lines.
 Text instructs to "draw halfway" and "sew 1/4" down both sides."